hypersoft/jsh/README.md

 what JavaScript can and can't do the C way, and we built a bridge to get across that river using dyncall, with relative ease.

-What JavaScript Cannot Do:
+####What JavaScript Cannot Do:

-	1. Readily use parameters as return types "top-level stack parameters" are protected
+* Readily use parameters as return types "top-level stack parameters" are protected
-	2. Allocate and free value typed buffers
+* Allocate and free value typed buffers
-	3. Write to value typed buffers
-	4. Load shared libraries (or applications) and access symbols from within them
+* Load shared libraries (or applications) and access symbols from within them
-	5. Match the performance of a production status compiled language.
+* Match the performance of a production status compiled language.
-	6. Native structures, unions, enums, calls and call backs
+* Native structures, unions, enums, calls and call backs

 The Seed project has broken a lot of these rules, but left the end user with something to be desired for.
 They boarded up the windows, and sealed the doors